-Back for a second week with more things that I am learning about Faversham – with so much history and plenty of things to do I seem to be forever adding to my knowledge collection!
+Back with more things that I am learning about Faversham – with so much history and plenty of things to do I seem to be forever adding to my knowledge collection!

 Walking around Faversham you may have noticed the name Shepherd Neame all around town on most of the pubs.
 Founded in 1698 as a brewery, Shepherd Neame is Britain’s oldest brewer with records of brewing since 1573.

 In 1970, an Anglo-Saxon boat built circa 900AD named the Graveney boat showed the earliest evidence of hops in the UK but it is in the Abbey where the first evidence of brewing was found.
 The Abbey was founded in 1147 by Kind Stephen, inside there remains evidence that Ale was made there for the Monks.
 The Kentish water from the Artesian wells was naturally chalk-filtered and made an excellent ingredient for brewing.
 Ale grew in popularity as some of the Ale wives (the women who brewed) would sell it in their Inns and from their homes.
 In 1698, Richard Marsh bought the brewery from the executors of Thomas Hilton.
 Hilton had been given the brewery in 1653 by the Castlock family who had owned it since 1525.